An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Conclusion

 \section{Conclusion}

-The notion of suitable randomness used in this paper is strong compared to other notions of pseudorandomness for hypergraphs that have been considered \cite{chung:MR1138430,chung:MR1068494,kohayakawa:MR1883869,conlon09}.
+Many other notions of pseudorandomness for hypergraphs that have been considered \cite{chung:MR1138430,chung:MR1068494,kohayakawa:MR1883869,conlon09}.
 The next step towards developing a rich analytic approach to working with sparse random hypergraphs would be a detailed investigation of the relationship between notions of pseudorandomness in the finite setting and the corresponding properties of measures in the infinitary setting.
-With less than suitable randomness, we would expect to lose the full Fubini property, but the notions that replace it are likely to be of interest themselves.
+With weaker notions of pseudorandomness, we would expect to lose the full Fubini property, but the notions that replace it are likely to be of interest themselves.

+Another interesting direction would be to weaken the notion of randomness to allow the ambient hypergraph to be, say, bipartite.
+This is needed if one hopes to use these methods to prove sparse versions of Szemer\'edi's Theorem in the style of the Green-Tao theorem on arithmetic progressions in the primes \cite{green:MR2415379}.
+(Conlon, Fox, and Zhou have recently extended their version of sparse graph removal to precisely such a proof \cite{MR3361771}.)

 The approach Conlon and Gowers use to prove hypergraph regularity \cite{conlon:2011} depends, like our approach, on the use of various norms to detect the presence of certain properties.
 Their norms are much more narrowly tailored than the general uniformity norms.
 The uniformity norms are strikingly natural in the infinitary setting, lining up with canonical algebras of definable sets; it is possible that other norms also correspond to algebras which might be of independent interest.